oliviawestmacottssw/SSW.Rules.Content/rules/do-you-follow-good-object-oriented-design-patterns/rule.md

 ---

-​TypeScript gives us a reasonably full-featured object-oriented system, and we should use it as such.
-Following the [SOLID](https&#58;//en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) and [DRY](https&#58;//en.wikipedia.org/wiki/Don%27t_repeat_yourself)​ principles are encouraged.​​​​​​​​
+TypeScript gives us a reasonably full-featured object-oriented system, and we should use it as such.
+Following the [SOLID](https&#58;//en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) and [DRY](https&#58;//en.wikipedia.org/wiki/Don%27t_repeat_yourself) principles are encouraged.

-​Write code that you’d be proud to see in C#, because there are no longer any excuses.
+Write code that you’d be proud to see in C#, because there are no longer any excuses.